Skip to content

 DynamoDB Table, GlobalTable

-Lambda Function (Zip via S3/inline ZipFile, and Image), LayerVersion, EventSourceMapping (SQS, Kinesis, DynamoDB Streams)
+Lambda Function (Zip via S3/inline ZipFile, and Image), LayerVersion, EventSourceMapping (SQS, Kinesis, DynamoDB Streams), Version, Alias (also what SAM's AutoPublishAlias expands into)

 IAM Role, User, AccessKey, Policy, ManagedPolicy, InstanceProfile